 The Board is required by the Illinois School Code to balance its budget each year within standards established by the Board, consistent with the provisions of Article 105 ILCS 5/34-43.
 The Board defines a "balanced budget" as when the total resources, including revenues and spendable prior-year fund balances, equal or exceed the total budgeted expenditures, and a "structurally balanced budget" as when the total projected revenues that the Board accrues in a fiscal year are equal to or greater than the total expenditures.
-Revenues and expenditures are defined in accordance with generally accepted accounting principles.
+Revenues and expenditures are defined in accordance with Generally Accepted Accounting Principles (GAAP).
 The Board's current policy is that all funds should be structurally balanced unless they include the spendable prior-year fund balance that is available under the terms of the Board's Fund Balance Policy.

-- General Fund: Although a structurally balanced budget is our goal for the General Fund, the prior-year spendable fund balance can be appropriated in the following budget year for onetime expenditures or under certain circumstances if the spendable fund balance exceeds 5 percent of the operating and debt service budget for the new fiscal year.
-The one-time expenditures are listed under the Fund Balance and Budget Management Policy. - Workers' Compensation Tort Fund: The restricted fund balance in the Workers' Compensation Fund can be used only for expenses specified by the Illinois School Code 105 ILSC 5/18-8.05, such as unanticipated large tort, property loss, workers' compensation or liability claims. - Grant Funds: All grant funds shall be structurally balanced. - Supplemental General State Aid Fund (SGSA): The Illinois School Code 105 ILSC 5/18 requires that all spendable fund balances be re-appropriated in the subsequent year to all schools that did not spend their allocation in the prior years.
-The reserved but spendable fund balance shall equal the unused SGSA revenues from the previous year. - Capital Projects Funds: All unreserved, undesignated fund balances in the Capital Projects Funds will be re-appropriated in the following year for eligible construction and renovation projects. - Debt Service Funds: Funds reserved for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with escrow agents.
-Unreserved fund balances represent reserves to cover potential risks related with swaptions, variable-rate or auction-rate bonds.
-Both reserved and unreserved fund balances can be re-appropriated depending on debt service schedules or refinancing of the bonds.
+- General Fund: Although a structurally balanced budget is the goal for the General Fund, the prior-year spendable fund balance can be appropriated in the following budget year for onetime expenditures or under certain circumstances if the spendable fund balance exceeds 5 percent of the operating and debt service budget for the new fiscal year.
+The one-time expenditures are listed under the Fund Balance and Budget Management Policy. - Workers' Compensation Tort Fund: The restricted fund balance in the Workers' Compensation Fund can be used only for expenses specified by the Illinois School Code 105 ILSC 5/18-8.05, such as unanticipated large tort, property loss, workers' compensation or liability claims. - Grant Funds: All grant funds shall be structurally balanced. - Supplemental General State Aid Fund (SGSA): The Illinois School Code 105 ILSC 5/18 requires that all spendable fund balances be re-appropriated in the subsequent year to each school that did not spend its allocation in the prior year. - Capital Projects Funds: All spendable fund balances in the Capital Projects Funds will be reappropriated in the following year for eligible construction and renovation projects. - Debt Service Funds: Funds restricted for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with bond trustees.
+Assigned fund balances represent reserves to cover potential risks related to swaps or variable-rate bonds.